kevinolega/callcentertrainingtips/assets/pages/beginner-tips.md

 permalink: /beginner/
 author: Kevin Olega
 ---
-Call center interviews are extremely intimidating for beginner applicants and call center newbies.
+Call center interviews are intimidating to beginner applicants and call center newbies.

+I'll teach you the basics so you don't have to be afraid.

+Here's what you need to know about call center.

-You need to get the interviewer's approval by communicating confidently and speaking in English well in order to advance in the screening process.
+You need to get the interviewer's approval by communicating confidently and speaking English well so you'll pass the screening process.

 I've been working in the BPO for over ten years and it's important for you to know that you will not be asked any technical questions.